scmdcunha/DietGeoTrack/README.md

 - Running the pipeline with Snakemake

 - Interpreting the results

+## Usage

+1. Requirements

+    Python 3.8+

+    Biopython

+    ete3

+    pandas

+    BLAST+ and VSEARCH installed (for the main pipeline)

+2. Fetch Taxonomy for Accession Numbers

+You can use the provided script to fetch taxonomy information from NCBI for a list of accession numbers.
+Script: fetch_taxonomy.py

+**Arguments:**

+    --input : Path to a text file with one accession number per line.

+    --output : Path to the output CSV file.

+    --email : Your email address (required by NCBI Entrez).

+**Example usage:**
+    ```
+    python3 scripts/fetch_taxonomy.py --input results/blast/arthropoda.blast.top3.unique.ids.txt --output results/blast/ncbi_taxonomy_lookup.csv --email your_email@domain.com
+    ```

+**Output:**

+    A CSV file with columns: Accession ID, Order, Family, Genus, Species.

+    A failed_ids.txt file (in the same folder as the output) with accession numbers that could not be resolved.

 ## Author

 This project was developed by **scmdcunha (Sara Cristina Marques da Cunha)** as part of a of a curricular internship.